spacekitcat/wbdm-proto-3/README.md

   - Web Audio clock
   - lookahead strategy ([ala, A Tale of Two Clocks](https://www.html5rocks.com/en/tutorials/audio/scheduling/))

-The code and the UI are really crappy, but the timing seems right.
+The code and the UI are really crappy, but the timing is pretty good.
 It uses the Web Audio clock to schedule when notes get played and a straightforward interval call to periodically cue samples for playback.
 You don't want to just cue all of your notes for playback at once because you'll have a hard time adjusting the sequence of samples (I'm building a drum machine remember) or keep track of what's playing easily.